bitid/bitid/BIP_draft.md

 |--------|--------|--------|
 |![](http://i.imgur.com/6KlZFGe.png)|![](http://i.imgur.com/8ZNMmdp.png)|![](http://i.imgur.com/630hUsu.png)|

-After a Bitcoin address is chosen, or created on the fly, the **full bitid URI** is signed with the address’ private key.
+After a Bitcoin address is chosen, or created on the fly, the full bitid URI is signed with the address’ private key.
 The signature and public key are then POSTed to the callback url.

-**Note :** the URI could also contains a full text message to be signed
+**Note :** the signed URI is prefixed with `Bitcoin Signed Message:\n`

 <pre>
-2014-04-04 11:21 I agree to connect to site.com on session NONCE
+Bitcoin Signed Message:
+bitid:www.site.com/callback?x=NONCE
 </pre>

 The receiving server verifies the validity of the signature and proceeds to authenticate the user.